top of page

 The verb 'sob' has an etymology rooted in the Old English word 'sobbian,' which meant to lament or weep aloud.
 This Old English term likely evolved from the Proto-Germanic word 'sugubōną,' indicating the act of sobbing or sighing.
 The deep emotional resonance of the word 'sob' can be traced back to its ancient origins, where it described the audible and uncontrollable expression of grief or sorrow with heaving breaths and convulsive movements.
 This etymology underscores the visceral and universal nature of sobbing as a profound emotional release.

-Quiz: Find the meaning of the verb sob:
+Find the correct meaning of the verb sob:

 Try Again!